AsadBukharee/news-scraper/readme.md

 In a new terminal window, start the Celery worker: you don't need to run this while using fastapi.

-`celery -A tasks worker --loglevel=INFO -P eventlet --beat`
+`celery -A tasks worker --loglevel=INFO --beat`

+` uvicorn main:app --reload --host 0.0.0.0
+`
 ### Endpoints

 ##### /add-news